Tganga36/fuzzup/README.md

 * Do not use the sign / at the end of the target address
 * The target address is http or https

+# Changes in the latest version

+*Fix bugs